Miguel Ángel Pichetto: Political career

 After Mauricio Macri assumed the presidency in 2015, Pichetto accompanied several of the legislative projects of the new management.
-One of them was the voluntary payment of USD 9.3 billion to the vulture funds, which would allow him to leave the country of the default in which he was.
+One of them was the voluntary payment of US$9.3 billion to the vulture funds, which would allow him to leave the country of the default in which he was.
 He also supported the pension reform carried out in 2017.
 The interior minister, Rogelio Frigerio, highlighted the role of Pichetto, since it has been fundamental for the approval of more than 200 laws favorable to the government of Cambiemos.

 In 2020 Pichetto formally left the Justicialist Party (of which he had been a member since 1983) and joined the UNIR Constitutional Nationalist Party, also announcing his intention to create a new national political party in 2021.